 elf Dupe for Milk Makeup

-The last items in this list of elf dupes for high end makeup requires some explanation.
+The last items require some explanation.
 First, elf gave us the Jellypop Dew Primer, which is a clear-red sticky gel that is watermelon scented.
 It creates a sticky grip on the face for makeup to beautifully adhere to, which prolongs the wear of makeup.
 Then, elf gave us the Mint Melt Cooling Face Primer.
 The ingredients of Mint Melt as compared to Jellypop are virtually the same, with some variation that comes due to changing the color and scent.

 When elf dropped the Power Grip Primer I got immediately suspicious, because it looks just like the Mint Melt primer in color and texture.
 They even have the same claims and directions!
 Beauty gurus keep comparing Power Grip to the Milk Makeup Hydrogrip Primer, saying that the products look, feel, apply, and wear the same.
 How come they never said this about Mint Melt and Jellypop?!
 Anyway, Mint Melt and Power Grip have many of the same ingredients, so I am confident we can survive on Power Grip if they discontinue Mint Melt.
 Really, these are like four dupes, with elf duping itself along the way.
 This is $10 compared to $34.